 Next Steps

-As a beginner, your tryst with Word is sure to open up endless possibilities, for better formatting, for a cleaner layout and alignment, for an overall superior experience with any digital word processing tool.
-We encourage you to actively explore Microsoft word features software on your own, even as you look to more advanced micro-tutorials for guidance.
+As a beginner, your tryst with Word will open up endless possibilities for better formatting, a cleaner layout and alignment, and an overall superior experience with any digital word processing tool.
+We encourage you to explore Microsoft Word features software independently, even as you look to more advanced micro-tutorials for guidance.
 Your efforts will be well worth it!

 Recommended Articles

-Here are some articles that will help you to get more detail about the Microsoft Word is arguably the most used digital word processor so just go through the link.
+Here are some articles that will help you get more detail about Microsoft Word, arguably the most used digital word processor, so go through the link.